 - Harry Dresden of The Dresden Files is able to get away with some Black Magic in Dead Beat through a combination of Loophole Abuse, necessity, and the fact that reanimating a Tyrannosaurus rex was so unspeakably awesome that even some of the Wardens were impressed.

 - They needed the firepower.
 As he'd pointed out, the Wardens had already drafted him.
 Harry Dresden is one of the best examples of a cowboy PI in literature, and doesn't play well with rules or authority.

 - Some of the Summer Court's best hitmen have let him get away on the basis of personal respect and Loophole Abuse.

 - Unfortunately, Murphy repeatedly gets none of this.

 - Tavi of Jim Butcher's Codex Alera does this several times a book.
 Once, he wrote his own pardons.

-- Everyone in the Tortall Universe does this.
+- Almost everyone in the Tortall Universe does this.

-- Alanna kick-starts off the tradition by disguising her gender to become a knight.
-By the time it's revealed she's a girl, she runs off to avoid the political implications.
+- Alanna kick-starts off the tradition by disguising her gender to become a knight in Song of the Lioness.
+By the time it's revealed she's a girl, she runs off to avoid the political implications, although she gets a pardon for exposing Roger's trechery.
 Then she retrieves the Dominion Jewel and stops the Big Bad, so instead of getting kicked out or killed, she actually becomes the realm's top knight by invoking Vetinari Job Security.

-- Wyldon of Cavall actually invokes this trope with Kel.
-He knows that she's too much of a Mama Bear to leave her people to their fates, so he deliberately orders her not to go so she won't have to wait for authorization.
+- Wyldon of Cavall actually invokes this trope with Kel in Protector of the Small He knows that she's too much of a Mama Bear to leave her people to their fates, so he deliberately orders her not to go so she won't have to wait for authorization.
 Then, when she kills the man responsible for the killing machines, she gets commended rather than killed for desertion.